onJSnow/StepReg/README.md

 	Examples are listed with help of function stepwise()

+## 4.Validation
+* Reference

+Result of multivariate stepwise regression are consistent with the reference
+* SAS software validation

+The final results from this package are validated with SAS software, data set1 without class effect: 13 dependent variable, 129 independent variable and 216 samples. data set2 with 4 class effect: 12 dependent variable, 1270 independent variable and 647 samples. data set3 with 6 class effect: 5 dependent variable, 2068 independent variable and 412 samples.

 We welcome commits from researchers who wish to improve our software, and good luck to you.